rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 specificComputation <|> bestEffortComputation
 ```

 The specs may change and you will never learn that `specificComputation` no longer works because `bestEffortComputation` effectively hides the issue.
-This is the behavior of all the pure instances of `Alternative` I know about.
+This is the behavior of all pure instances of `Alternative` that I know.
-This is _how Alternative_ works.  (... or is it?
-See next section)
+This is _how Alternative_ always works.  (... or is it?
+See next section.)

 IMO, maintainable code using `<|>` should also avoid including "catch all" elements.
 So, restrictive at the end is bad, permissive is bad